jlord/sheetsee-maps/README.md

 Sheetsee-maps supports polygons and lines; so long as you have the correct coordinate structure in your cells.
 More details for coordinates of lines and polygons in geoJSON are [here](http://leafletjs.com/examples/geojson.html), but briefly:

-**Must use lowercase spreadsheet column headers: 'lat' and 'long'.**
+**Must use lowercase spreadsheet column headers: 'linestring', 'polygon', 'multipolygon' and then have cell content like so:**

 **A linestring:**